About Us

 We participate in the education of future engineers in the following ways:

-• We provide comprehensive training to university students that not only focuses on skill development but the need for self-development.
+- We provide comprehensive training to university students that not only focuses on skill development but the need for self-development.
 The training offered acknowledges the importance of culture and language and those skills required to be successful in a global context.

 Serving our Current Students

 We operate on the belief that engineering students who are engaged and participate in outreach to the community are more likely to value their education and to become active, engaged engineers.
-We promote excellence outside of the classroom in the following ways:

-• Model best practices in outreach education and aid in the understanding of what it means to connect with youth, the community and outside agencies in a professional, meaningful, intentional and thoughtful manner
+- Model best practices in outreach education and aid in the understanding of what it means to connect with youth, the community and outside agencies in a professional, meaningful, intentional and thoughtful manner

-Furthermore, outreach programs benefit undergraduate and graduate students involved, by strengthening their leadership, team, and communication skills as well as improving their understanding of basic principles underlying engineering.
+Furthermore, outreach programs benefit university students involved, by strengthening their leadership, team, and communication skills as well as improving their understanding of basic principles underlying engineering.
 Engineering student involvement of this kind promotes the ability to teach in one’s area of expertise and gives a person the opportunity to share enthusiasm for an area of engineering.
 This can be an extremely valuable addition to a traditional engineering education and the impact on our students’ experience is significant.